lynix94/orca-lang/docs/tutorial.md

 }
 ```

-Above example will print 'matched'.
+맵Above example will print 'matched'.
 Match operation could be done by ==, != operator.
 In above str, if find interface is called like this.

 ```
 $ print: str.find(r'[a-z]+[0-9+');